David Córcoles

-David Córcoles Alcaraz (born 8 May 1985) is a Spanish professional footballer who plays for CF Vilamarxant as a right back.
+David Córcoles Alcaraz (born 8 May 1985) is a Spanish former professional footballer who played as a right back.

 Club career

-Born in Alicante, Valencian Community, Córcoles started his professional career with hometown club Hércules CF, finishing his football grooming at local giants Valencia CF. On 5 December 2006 he played his first game with the first team of the latter, coming on as a substitute for Miguel Pallardó in the last minute of the 0–1 group stage loss against A.S.
+Born in Alicante, Valencian Community, Córcoles started his professional career with hometown club Hércules CF, finishing his football grooming at local giants Valencia CF. On 5 December 2006, he played his first game with the first team of the latter, coming on as a substitute for Miguel Pallardó in the last minute of the 0–1 group stage loss against A.S.
 Roma for the UEFA Champions League; in La Liga's last round, also in that season, he featured the full 90 minutes of a 3–3 home draw to Real Sociedad.

 Córcoles moved to FC Barcelona B in the summer of 2007, never receiving an opportunity with the main squad.
-In July 2009 he signed a two-year contract with Recreativo de Huelva, recently relegated to the second division.
+In July 2009, he signed a two-year contract with Recreativo de Huelva, recently relegated to the second division.